OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically retrieve a list of the worksheets in a Microsoft Excel 2010 or Microsoft Excel 2013 workbook, without loading the document into Excel.
-It contains an example <span class="keyword">GetAllWorksheets</span> method to illustrate this task.
+It contains an example **GetAllWorksheets** method to illustrate this task.

 To use the sample code in this topic, you must install the [Open XML SDK 2.5](http://www.microsoft.com/en-us/download/details.aspx?id=30425).
 You must explicitly reference the following assemblies in your project: